 We make a difference- in your community and in your career.

-Seeking a Crisis Specialist for our Emergency Services Program in Norwood as part of our Behavioral Health Services Division at Riverside Community Care!
+Come work for our Behavioral Health Services Division at Riverside Community Care!

-- Basic computer fluency, including Microsoft Office, required
+- Basic computer fluency, including: Microsoft Office, navigation of electronic health records, and telehealth conferencing

-- Valid driver’s license, safe driving record and regular access to a reliable vehicle required
+- Valid driver’s license and regular access to a reliable vehicle

 Riverside Community Care is dedicated to respect, integrity and engagement of all individuals.
 We are committed to building an inclusive and culturally competent organization and we value the richness of having a diverse applicant pool.
 As an employer committed to equal opportunity, all qualified applicants will receive consideration for employment without regard to race, age, color, religion, gender, marital status, sexual orientation, military status, national origin, disability, or any other characteristic as established by law.